On Memorization of Large Language Models in Logical Reasoning

 Here, we study a model's memorization behavior when fine-tuned on \kk puzzles.

-\textbf{Fine-tuning setup.} We take \llamathree and \gptfouromini and run \emph{supervised fine-tuning} (SFT) on a set of \kk training puzzles disjoint from the test set.
+\textbf{Fine-tuning setup.} We fine-tune the models for each $N$-people task separately, with $n_{\text{train}}=1,000$ for $3\leq N \leq 8$, and $n_{\text{train}}=200$ for $2$-people task due to limited number of combinations.
+We take \llamathree and \gptfouromini and run \emph{supervised fine-tuning} (SFT) on a set of \kk training puzzles disjoint from the test set.
 We consider two fine-tuning paradigms: (1) Fine-tuning on detailed CoT steps (\textbf{\cotft}): during SFT, the model observes the concatenation of the question, synthetic CoT steps, and the answer for each puzzle; the loss is computed on the CoT steps and the answer part.
 (2) Fine-tuning on the answers (\textbf{\ft}) where the model observes the question-answer pair for each puzzle, and the loss is only computed on the answer part.
 Examples of \cotft/\ft training instances are provided in \cref{app:ft_details}.
-We fine-tune the models for each $N$-people task separately, with $n_{\text{train}}=1,000$ for $3\leq N \leq 8$, and $n_{\text{train}}=200$ for $2$-people task due to limited number of combinations.
-We fine-tune \llamathree for $100$ epochs and \gptfouromini for $5$ epochs (due to budget constraints) via the OpenAI fine-tune API (details in \cref{app:exp_details}).
+We fine-tune \llamathree for $50$ epochs\footnote{We fine-tune \llamathree for max 100 epochs in \cref{fig:train-acc} and find that it typically converges at 50 epochs.} and \gptfouromini for $5$ epochs (due to budget constraints) via the OpenAI fine-tune API (details in \cref{app:exp_details}).
 During the evaluation, we follow the same prompting paradigm as FT paradigm, i.e., direct/CoT prompting for direct/CoT-FTed model, which is shown effective in \cref{appsubsec:eval_reason}.